xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 > Known limitations
 >
 > * Only available for Web UI testing.
-> * Image-based testing: During recording and spying, you have to decide which elements whose pictures are taken for creating an image property.
+> * Image-based testing: During recording and spying, you have to decide which elements will be captured as images to create an image property.
 It's sometimes hard to know which elements can be broken during execution.
-Thus, you have to take screenshots of them all manually; or predict certain elements should be backed up with an image.
+This means you have to capture them all manually, or decide that certain elements are likely to be resilient and should be backed up with an image.